jeffminsungkim/max-min-coordinate/readme.md

 > Find the maximum and the minimum value of coordinate X and Y in an array

-Latitude is the Y axis, longitude is the X-axis.
+Latitude is the Y-axis, longitude is the X-axis.

 ## Install